achudars/Chrome-Extension-Trigger-Refresh/README.md

 Usage Scenario
 ================================
 Let's say you are developing inside the browser and want to reload the result page each time you apply the changes to the development page.
 In this case you would go to the result page, click on the extension page and capture the tab URL.
-Now you can navigate to any other tab or window and from there refresh the result tab by pressing CTRL+SHIFT.
+Now you can navigate to any other tab or window and from there refresh the result tab by pressing CTRL+S.

 Here's an example with Codepen.io: